KeneEzeh/Recipee-app/README.md

 1. Responsiveness was considered

-2. The API used doesn't come with a pricing for the recipies
+2. The geolocation for the mapping could be incorrect due to some device activities incase the map opens to a random location than yours.